amritsharan/Contineo-login-portal/README.md

 # Contineo Login Portal

-A simple Java-based login redirect system for educational or internal portal use.
+A simple Java-based login redirect system that demonstrates conditional user redirection based on username and password.

 ## 🌐 Project Overview

-This project provides a basic framework for redirecting users after login based on their role or credentials.
-It is written in Java and can be integrated into larger web applications or systems.
+This project simulates a basic login system where users are redirected to different destinations based on their credentials.
+Currently, it's a console-based Java program that can later be extended into a full portal with GUI and database support.

 ## 📁 File Structure